 For the record, he’s not to be confused with the “B Fenton” who turned out for City during the war, that was Benny Fenton, the flamboyant West Ham and Charlton forward.

 Professional football beckoned, Billy joined the exodus from the north east to Lancashire to sign for Blackburn Rovers in December 1948.

 Joining just as they’d been relegated from England's top division, he spent nearly 3 years with Rovers.
-At 1.75m (5 foot 9), he was a good height for a winger of his era and had pace to burn.
+At 1.75m (5 foot 9), he was a good height for a winger of his era and had pace to burn making him a firm fans' favourite.
 He made 33 league appearances, scoring 7 goals without ever making a first team spot his own.
 In those days, leading teams would run 3 or even 4 sides, so competition was tough.
 Lower league teams had a source of seasoned pros who'd failed to make their mark at first team level.